 The laboratory will transmit all positive drug test results to a medical review officer (MRO), who will offer individuals with positive results a reasonable opportunity to rebut or explain the results.
+Human Resources will notify staff of negative results.

 Consequences